Ckola99/alx-low_level_programming/README.md

 # Low Level C Language.
 (ALX SE)

-## In this repository, are all C projects that I have developed during the ALX SE Program:
+## Kindly note that this repository contains all of the C projects that were developed during my participation in the ALX SE Program.

 0x00.
 C - hello_world.